-The NewAir ClearIce40 is your best choice for producing clear ice for your home our business.
-Its simple design, ice production and price make it the best value for buying a portable ice maker that produces clear ice.
+The NewAir ClearIce40 is your best choice for producing clear ice for your home or business.
+Its simple design, ice production, and price make it the best value for buying a portable ice maker that produces clear ice.

-Read more about the best ice maker that produce clear ice here.
+Read more about the best ice maker that produces clear ice here.